apptainer/singularity-userdocs/cloud_library.rst

 .. code-block:: none

-    $ singularity push my-container.sif library://your-name/project-dir/my-container:1.0.1
+    $ apptainer push my-container.sif library://your-name/project-dir/my-container:1.0.1

 You can download the container with that tag by replacing the ``:latest``, with the tagged container you want to download.

-To set a description against the container image as you push it, use the `-D` flag introduced in Singularity 3.7.
+To set a description against the container image as you push it, use the `-D` flag introduced in apptainer 3.7.
 This provides an alternative to setting the description via the web interface:

 .. code-block:: console

-    $ singularity push -D "My alpine 3.11 container" alpine_3.11.sif library://myuser/examples/alpine:3.11
+    $ apptainer push -D "My alpine 3.11 container" alpine_3.11.sif library://myuser/examples/alpine:3.11
     2.7MiB / 2.7MiB [=========================================================================] 100 % 1.1 MiB/s 0s

     Library storage: using 13.24 MiB out of 11.00 GiB quota (0.1% used) Container URL: https://cloud.sylabs.io/library/myuser/examples/alpine

-Note that when you push to a library that supports it, Singularity 3.7 and above will report your quota usage and the direct URL to view the container in your web browser.
+Note that when you push to a library that supports it, apptainer 3.7 and above will report your quota usage and the direct URL to view the container in your web browser.